THE HOUSING AND PUBLIC LAW TEAM

 OUR HOUSING TEAM

 Our Housing Team is proud to be rated “Excellent” by the Legal Aid Agency.
-We are ranked in the third highest rank in the 2015 edition of the Legal 500.
-We are committed to providing a high-quality service to our clients.
+We are ranked in the third highest rank in the 2017 edition of the Legal 500 and are described as having an extremely strong and impressive reputation for providing high-quality advice.
 We act for homeless applicants, tenants and other residential occupiers.
 We will work with you to identify and achieve the best solution in your circumstances.
 Most of our clients are eligible for legal aid, but if you are not, we will discuss different ways in which your case may be funded.

 The Housing team is led by our Head of Department Rebecca Bahar, consultant Alan Russell and solicitor Poppy Bourke.
 The department is supported by trainee solicitors Reema Khosla and Gillian Wildgoose.